Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios is just about as immersive of a land as you can create.

 Again, we can’t stress this enough: to get to the front of the pack, earlier is better.

-Much like with driving yourself, if your plan is to use a ride sharing service or taxi or Minnie Van, earlier is better (especially with Minnie Vans which have a much smaller fleet of vehicles).
+Much like with driving yourself, if your plan is to use a ride share service or taxi, earlier is better.

 Also, keep in mind the time of day.

-You’ll likely find fewer Lyft and Uber drivers available at 5 in the morning than you would see later in the day, and although we love them, there aren’t a ton of Minnie Vans available, either.
+You’ll likely find fewer Lyft and Uber drivers available at 7 in the morning than you would see later in the day, so keep that in mind when you are planning your arrival.

 Bus